evgenyneu/Glyptodon/README.md

 # Glyptodon, a UI widget for displaying 'no content' message in iOS

 This is a UI element for iOS that shows a 'no content' message over an existing view.
-It can be used for displaying a missing content message and suggesting an action.
+It can be used to show a missing content message and suggest an action.

 For example, consider we have an ecommerce app with a shopping cart screen that shows a list of products.
 If the user goes to the empty cart screen we can show a "Cart is empty" message and a "Search" button.